dturevski/olive-gui/yacpdb/schemas/yacpdb-entry.md

 ### reprints:
 `reprints` is the list of the secondary sources and follow the same semantics as the `source` field.
-Additionally, two more nested fields could be specified - `variant` and `comments`:
+Additionally, two more nested fields could be specified - `variant` and `comments`.
 The `variant` field follows the same Popeye twins syntax and indicates that a modified position was used. `comments` are comments only applicable to this reprint.
 ```yaml